-While I will find myself absent-mindedly scrolling Facebook or eating goldfish crackers, I’ve never just suddenly started doing burpees without thinking.
+While I will wake up to find myself absent-mindedly scrolling newsfeeds or or checking email, I’ve never just woken up and mindlessly started doing burpees.

-Which is why we need to get in our workout before there’s even time for those excuses to arise.
-Rip it off like a bandaid.
+Which is why you need to get in your workout before there’s even time for those excuses to arise.
+You gotta rip it off like a bandaid.

 I mean, how many times have you planned to workout in the evening and totally bailed?

 But I completely get it if mornings are tough for you.
 As a night owl, early mornings have were always really tough for me.
 And exercising in the morning was something that I hadn’t ever been successful at until in recent years when I’ve figured out how to get myself up in the morning (using these tips to wake up early).

 But in the years since becoming a working mom of 4 little ones, I’ve transitioned to being an avid morning exerciser.
 I excise 5-6 mornings a week.
 And I’m here to tell you the grass is greener over here.
 Even if you’re a night owl.